Cavansite

-Cavansite, whose name is derived from its chemical composition, calcium vanadium silicate, is a deep blue hydrous calcium vanadium phyllosilicate mineral, occurring as a secondary mineral in basaltic and andesitic rocks along with a variety of zeolite minerals.
-It's blue coloring comes from vanadium, a metal ion.
+Cavansite, named for its chemical composition of calcium vanadium silicate, is a deep blue hydrous calcium vanadium phyllosilicate mineral, occurring as a secondary mineral in basaltic and andesitic rocks along with a variety of zeolite minerals.
+Its blue coloring comes from vanadium, a metal ion.
 Discovered in 1967 in Malheur County, Oregon, cavansite is a relatively rare mineral.
 It is polymorphic with the even rarer mineral, pentagonite.
-It is most frequently found in Pune, India and in the Deccan Traps, a large igneous province.
+It is most frequently found in Pune, India, and in the Deccan Traps, a large igneous province.

 Uses of cavansite

 Although cavansite contains vanadium, and could thus be a possible ore source for the element, it is not generally considered an ore mineral.
 However, because of its rich color and relative rarity, cavansite is a sought-after collector's mineral.